 Putting the time and effort into doing this level of research can pay huge dividends.
 Here’s an example.
 Greer was recently working with a client spending a fair amount of money on the term “DaaS as a service.”

 The problem: “DaaS” is an acronym for “desktop as a service.”
 So this client was essentially bidding on “desktop as a service as a service.”

 There were, unfortunately, very few conversions.
 A better choice to find bottom-of-funnel leads: “DaaS provider.”
 The target customer here is IT managers, and they don’t need the “as a service” qualifier.

 The people searching for “DaaS as a service” might be future customers, but today, they are in research mode.
-Here’s where you want to bid as little as possible and send them to, let’s say, a white paper that explains DaaS.
+Here’s where you want to bid as little as possible and send them to, let’s say, a business guide that explains DaaS.
 When they see your ad a month from now while searching for “DaaS provider,” they’re going to remember how helpful you were when they were learning.
 Research-based keywords are great for brand awareness and top-of-the-funnel efforts, but they aren’t going to translate into a qualified lead anytime soon.

 If you’re bidding on a term, your site needs to be crystal clear that you offer that product or service.
 Greer says online marketers can send you as much qualified traffic as your site can handle, but it won’t amount to much if your website doesn’t uphold the promise of your keywords and ads.